Do you like Southeast and East Asian food?

 What and where should you eat when you get there?
 Here are the foods and restaurants that you absolutely have to try when you’re in Oahu and want to eat the best food of your life.

-How do you know if you can trust me?
+Note: How do you know if you can trust my food list?
 I’ve been to Oahu a few times, and most of my friends and family live there.
 We’re all food obsessed, so they always take me to their favorite food spots.
 This list is technically my favorites among their favorites- so really, thank them!

 Corned beef hash at Sweet-E’s Cafe